Back to Course List

-This module provides an overview of the philosophy and development of database technology.
-Practical experience of database manipulation is provided through the use of SQL and the Java JDBC interface on the IBM DB2 database management system.
+This module introduces most aspects of databases, database manipulation and database management systems.
+Practical experience of database manipulation is provided through the use of SQL and the Java JDBC interface on a relational database management system.
 Database design is introduced using Entity-Relationship modelling and normalisation.

 HUMAN COMPUTER INTERACTION

 An overview of Human Computer Interaction, including user interfaces on conventional computers and small footprint devices (e.g. smartphones).
 Human-Computer interactions are approached from a variety of perspectives, with an emphasis on experimental evaluation.
 The module covers aspects of cognitive psychology and ethnographic methods necessary to understand and evaluate HCI.

 Nowadays, millions of people worldwide make use of IR systems every day via search engines, and the exponential increase in the number of websites and documents available means that these systems have been developed to be highly efficient.
 In this module, we will cover the essential theoretical ideas that underpin modern information retrieval (e.g. the vector-space model, probabilistic approaches, relevance feedback etc.) and examine how they are practically implemented in current systems.
 Lecture material is re-enforced by a set of laboratory exercises and an assessment that enable you to implement some of these ideas practically.
 We also examine natural language processing techniques that are increasingly used in IR, and the emerging technologies of audio and video retrieval.